chicupatel-developer/Kids-Utility/README.md

 ## ---> [Event-MGT]

   ### - User can Create/View/Edit and Delete Event
-  ### - User can View Events for Today, Current Week or Current Month
+  ### - User can View Events for Today, Current Week, Current Month, Previous Month, All Previous Months, or Next Month

 ## ---> [Grocery-MGT]

-  ### - User can Create Grocery List
   ### - User can Add Item To Grocery List By Check In
   ### - User can Remove Item From Grocery List By Check Out
+  ### - User can Add [NEW] Item To Grocery List Database
+  ### - User can Store Grocery List To JSON Database

  ## System Diagram->